Overview

 Robert J. Levis, Professor, Department of Chemistry, College of Science and Technology; PhD, The Pennsylvania State University.

-Xiuqi Li, Associate Professor of Instruction, Department of Computer and Information Sciences, College of Science and Technology; PhD, Florida Atlantic University.
+Xiuqi Li, Professor, Department of Computer and Information Sciences, College of Science and Technology; PhD, Florida Atlantic University.

 David A. Liberles, Professor, Department of Biology, College of Science and Technology; PhD, California Institute of Technology.